r-ddle/codec-bot/README.md

 ## Database

-Member data is stored in `member_data.json` with automatic backups every 12 hours.
-The database tracks:
+Member data is stored in `src/member_data.json` with automatic backups every 12 hours.
+The bot also supports cloud backup to a Neon PostgreSQL database for 24/7 hosting and data persistence.

+**Guild-Specific Operation**: This bot is designed exclusively for the "Outer Heaven: Exiled Soldiers" server (ID: 1423506532745875560).
+The bot will only load, store, and backup member data for this specific guild.
+Data from other servers is automatically filtered out and removed from the database.

+**Database Priority**: If no local JSON file exists, the bot will automatically load all member data for the target guild from the Neon database on startup.
+This ensures your server data is always available even if the local file is missing or corrupted.

+### Local Storage (member_data.json)

 - XP and current rank
 - Message count, voice minutes, reaction statistics